Kronecker Product Approximation of Operators in Spectral Norm via Alternating SDP: Convergence

-in problem~\eqref{eq: regularized problem}, by sequentially setting block variables to restricted global minima:
+in problem~\eqref{eq: regularized problem} by sequentially setting block variables to restricted global minima:

 The convergence of such block coordinate methods is in general not easy to deduce and requires specific assumptions.
-For differentiable cost functions it can be shown that if the subproblems are guaranteed to admit unique minima, then all accumulation points of the iterates must be critical points; see, e.g.,~\cite[Proposition~3.7.1]{Bertsekas2016} or~\cite{Tseng2001}.
-However, $F_{\lambda,\mu}$ above is not a differentiable function, since the spectral norm is not.
-The convergence of~\eqref{eq: BCD formulation} in such a scenario has been less studied to our knowledge, an exception being the work~\cite{Gorski2007} on continuous biconvex problems on which we rely in what follows.
+For differentiable cost functions it can be shown that if the subproblems are guaranteed to admit unique minima, then all accumulation points of the iterates must be critical points; see, e.g.,~\cite[Proposition~3.7.1]{Bertsekas2016}.
+However, $F_{\lambda,\mu}$ above is not a differentiable function, since the spectral norm is not. {However, it is still a continuous biconvex function which means that the restriction to one of the block variables $A$ or $B$ is always a convex function.
+The convergence of of~\eqref{eq: BCD formulation} for such functions has been studied in~\cite{Tseng2001} and~\cite{Gorski2007} on which we rely in what follows.}

-Clearly, $F_{\lambda,\mu}$ is biconvex, which means that the restriction to one of the block variables $A$ or $B$ is always a convex function.
-When $\lambda > 0$ and $\mu > 0$, then these restricted functions are even strictly convex and coercive, which means that the subproblems have unique minima.
-For clarity, we note again in the case $\lambda = 0$ or $\mu = 0$ the solvability of the substeps is still ensured, since, e.g., the update of $A$ realizes a best approximation of $\op$ in operator norm on the linear subspace of all $\sum_{j=1}^k A_j \otimes B_j$ with the $B$ being fixed.
-However, we cannot guarantee uniqueness in this case.

 Fixed points $(A^*,B^*)$ of the procedure~\eqref{eq: BCD formulation} are characterized by the properties